Jamiat Ulama-i-Hind: National Register of Citizens

 The Mahmood faction of the Jamiat defended the Assam Accord during May 2017 under the leadership of Usman Mansoorpuri in the Supreme Court of India.
 They also passed a resolution in support of the National Register of Citizens.
 The Arshad faction's president Arshad Madani, however, said that, "the NPR-NRC project is part of the Central government's communal agenda to transform India into a Hindu nation."
 He also holds that it is a "big threat to Muslims and also some other communities, including Dalits."
-Consequently, in December 2019, the Mahmood faction filed a challenge to the Citizenship (Amendment) Act, 2019 in the Supreme Court of India on the grounds that "the law classified immigrants without any “intelligible differentia” and ignored several religiously persecuted minorities."
+Consequently, in December 2019, the Mahmood faction filed a challenge to the Citizenship (Amendment) Act, 2019 in the Supreme Court of India on the grounds that "the law classified immigrants without any "intelligible differentia" and ignored several religiously persecuted minorities."
 The faction also held Kashmir as an integral part of India.

 On the 2020 Delhi riots, Arshad Madani said in October 2020 that "it is not possible to control riots in the country without making the district administration accountable."
 According to an October 2020 Ummid report, the Jamiat under his leadership was fighting the cases of Muslims accused in the Delhi riots and sixteen bail petitions were accepted by the Delhi High Court.

 Dowries

 After a young woman named Ayesha committed suicide and her video went viral, the Pune circle of the Jamiat launched a campaign against dowry practices in March 2021.
 Scholars of the Jamiat said that they would use Friday prayers as a platform to make people aware of the issue.

+Implementation of population policy

-However, the Assam faction later stated on 5 July 2021 that "the Jamiat will not support the [Indian government's population policy] if the government forcefully implements it".
+JUH's Assam faction stated on 5 July 2021 that "the Jamiat will not support the [Indian government's population policy] if the government forcefully implements it".
 Secretary Fazlul Karim Kasimi said that "birth control policies cannot be imposed upon minorities and population policy should be applicable to the majority.
 There should be a law on birth control for the majority."